The Constructivist Preference

 When we are presented with conflicting beliefs and ideas, which ones are we to support or assume?
 That question, in our age of scientism, is usually answered with “those that are true,” or “those that are more realistic,” irrespective of how these terms may be defined.

-Of “people are terrible” vs. “people are great,” two statements asymmetric as much as unprovable, “people are great” should—I prefer the normative route—be preferred, no matter how many cases were brought forth that want people to be terrible.
+Of “people are terrible” vs. “people are great,” two statements asymmetric as much as unprovable, “people are great” should—here I prefer the normative route—be preferred, no matter how many cases were brought forth that want people to be terrible.

 Of “things get better” vs. “things will stay the same” (or get worse), more constructive is certainly the belief that things get better (and we remember Émile Coué when he famously coined the affirmation, “every day, in every way, I’m getting better and better”).

-What led me to this preference have been occasional conversations that contained mere opinions, and one or the other situation in which one participant would cling to something so hard to verify (scientifically: falsify), yet so negative, that one could not bear the damage such person mentally inflicted on themselves, that I longed for something to ground myself, and maybe convince the other: In matters of opinion, and beyond the glass that’s half full, let’s always prefer those views that are more constructive.
+What led me to this preference have been occasional conversations that contained mere opinion, dark opinion, and one or the other situation in which a participant would cling to something so hard to verify (scientifically: falsify), yet so negative, that one could not bear the damage such person mentally inflicted on themselves, that I longed for something to ground myself, and maybe convince the other: In matters of opinion, and beyond the glass that’s half full, let’s prefer those views that are more constructive.

 About the Author